Approximation of boundary element matrices using GPGPUs and nested cross approximation: Numerical experiments

 More important is the time needed to solve the three linear systems.
-We used a simple conjugate gradient method which needed 260 steps on the finest mesh and took about 1400 seconds per right-hand side.
+We used a simple conjugate gradient method which needed 260 steps on the finest mesh and took about 1400 seconds for each right-hand side.
 At this point a good preconditioner would be very desirable.
-The \emph{H2Lib} package offers $\mathcal{H}^2$-Cholesky and $\mathcal{H}^2$-LU decompositions, but unfortunately these are not yet parallelized.
+The \emph{H2Lib} package offers $\mathcal{H}^2$-Cho\-les\-ky and $\mathcal{H}^2$-LU decompositions, but unfortunately these are not yet parallelized.
 Hence a comparison with a sequential algorithm for constructing a preconditioner would not be fair.

 \paragraph*{Higher quadrature orders}